Transportation Alternatives (TA) Program

 Requirements

-• Capacity of providing required matching funds, completing the project and planning for its ongoing maintenance of required items
+• Capacity to provide required matching funds, to design and construct the project, and plan for the ongoing maintenance of required items

-• The Local Public Agency must be adequately staffed and suitably equipped to undertake and satisfactorily complete the project
+• The Local Public Agency applying should be adequately staffed and suitably equipped to undertake and satisfactorily complete the project

 • The LAP Manual and additional information and assistance regarding LAP Certification can be found at www.dot.ga.gov/GDOT/Pages/LAP.aspx